 A reputable and experienced piercer may charge a slightly higher tongue piercing price, but it will definitely be worth it in the long run.

 Playing with your tongue jewelry

-Therefore, if you use unwashed hands to fiddle with your tongue jewelry, you’re depositing that bacteria right onto your piercing, and setting yourself up for a potential infection.
+If you use unwashed hands to fiddle with your tongue jewelry, you’re depositing that bacteria right onto your piercing and setting yourself up for a potential infection.